 In October 1992 Brazil’s Carandiru prison, located in São Paulo, was the scene of a brutal massacre that resulted in the death of over 100 inmates.
 In response, inmates formed organized ‘self-protection groups’ meant to protect them within the prisons.
 However, these groups rapidly evolved in tactics and strength into well-established organized crime organizations.
 The largest of these organizations is the Primerio Comando da Capital (First Capital Command) commonly referred to as the PCC.

-With increased activity within Brazil and the expansion of activities into other Latin American and European countries, monitoring and understanding the PCC’s network of collaborators is crucial to public safety.
+With increased activity within Brazil and the expansion of activities into other Latin American and European countries, understanding the PCC’s network of collaborators is crucial to public safety.

 Investigating Prison Communication with OSINT Capabilities

 To get a better sense of the PCC’s prison activities and possible breaches in security, investigators identified a prison-related online communication channels using Digital Clues’ ProFoundTM platform.
 Investigators collected its content and flagged certain members of interest for further analysis.

 Content collected from these channels was then analyzed using ProFoundTM mass data analysis capabilities.
 Due to the size of the data set collected, a tailored keyword dictionary was activated, and allowed prompt textual filtering to identify themes and patterns.
 Investigators deciphered terminology used in communications to indicate contraband requests by inmates and compiled a list of the results.
 This intelligence was then used to recognize conversations referring to contraband, smuggling tactics and ultimately pinpoint the smuggler involved in PCC contraband operations.